Exit poll: Organizations that conduct election exit polling

-In the United States, the National Election Pool (NEP), consisting of ABC, AP, CBS, CNN, Fox News, and NBC, conducts a joint election exit poll.
+In the United States, the National Election Pool (NEP), conducts a joint election exit poll.
+As of 2018, the NEP members are ABC, CBS, CNN, and NBC (formerly also included AP and Fox News).
 Since 2004 this exit poll has been conducted for the NEP by Edison Media Research.
 Edison uses probability-based sampling.
 In 2020, in-person interviews on Election Day were conducted at a random sample of 115 polling locations nationwide among 7,774 Election Day voters.
 The results also include 4,919 telephone interviews with early and absentee voters.

-The release of exit poll data in the US is controlled.
-In the 2012 election protocols to quarantine the release of data were put in place.
+The release of exit poll data in the United States is controlled.
+During the 2012 elections, protocols to quarantine the release of data were put in place.

-In Egypt, the Egyptian center for public opinion research (baseera) conducted in 2014 two exit polls; the constitution referendum exit poll and the presidency elections exit polls.
+In Egypt, the Egyptian Center for Public Opinion Research conducted two exit polls in 2014 for the constitutional referendum and presidential election.

-In South Korea, KBS, SBS, and MBC conducted a joint exit poll to decide the president of the country.
+In South Korea, exit polls have been conducted by Kantar Public for KBS, SBS, and MBC.

-In India, the exit polls are conducted by private news broadcasting channels and newspaper agencies such as The Times Group, CVoter, India Today, etc. India being the largest democracy in the world has many agencies publishing exit polls which roughly predict the outcome of the elections.
+In India, exit polls are conducted by private news broadcasting channels and newspaper agencies such as The Times Group, CVoter, India Today, etc. India being the largest democracy in the world has many agencies publishing exit polls which roughly predict the outcome of the elections.

+In Singapore, where exit polls are banned due to privacy issues, a variant of the exit poll, dubbed sample counts, are used instead and have been implemented in every election since 2015.